DancesWithDingo/ViewModelToolkit/README.md

 ## Exception Handling

 All good applications deal with the unexpected in a consistent manner.
 ViewModelToolkit provides a simple exception handling mechanism that can easily be expanded or integrated into an existing exception management system.
 Interface `IExceptionService` allows this expansion point.
 By default, `DefaultExceptionService` implements method `HandleException(Exception)` by writing the exception information to the debug window and rethrowing the exception.
-Configure your custom `IExceptionService` instance near the top of the App.xaml.cs file as follows:
+The developer can declare their own custom `IExceptionService`-implemented instance near the top of the App.xaml.cs file as follows:

 ```
 CoreNavigation.ConfigureExceptionHandler(new MyExceptionHander());